dickinson-comp130-01-fa2023/comp130-web/resources/index.md

    loops, which explains how to use the loop variable.
 2. We'll begin working through the textbook exercises in section 4.3.

+Useful tip: Learn how to use IDLE's Indent Region and Dedent Region features, in the Format menu.

 ## Class 4